VicChvll/data-analysis-of-IMDB-movie-Project-Chevallier-and-ElBouhouti-ece-big-data-processing-2025-fall/README.md

 ### Note on Wikipedia Events

-Wikipedia edits for IMDB entities are extremely rare (1-2 per day).
+Wikipedia edits for IMDB entities are extremely rare.
 The system works but capturing live events requires hours of runtime.
-Test data is provided to demonstrate functionality.
+Test data is provided in our project to demonstrate functionality.

 ### Loading Test Data
 ```bash